segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 Data is available in Warehouses within 24-48 hours, depending on your tier's sync frequency.
 For more information about sync frequency by tier, see [Sync Frequency](/docs/connections/storage/warehouses/warehouse-syncs/#sync-frequency).

-Real-time loading of the data into Segment Warehouses would cause significant performance degradation at query time because of the way Redshift uses large batches to optimize and compress columns.
-To optimize for your query speed, reliability, and robustness, Segment guarantees that your data will be available in Redshift within 24 hours.
-The underlying Redshift datastore has a subtle tradeoff between data freshness, robustness, and query speed.
+Real-time loading of the data into Segment Warehouses would cause significant performance degradation at query time.
+To optimize for your query speed, reliability, and robustness, Segment guarantees that your data will be available in your warehouse within 24 hours.
+The underlying datastore has a subtle tradeoff between data freshness, robustness, and query speed.
 For the best experience, Segment needs to balance all three of these.

-As Segment improves and updates the ETL processes and optimizes for SQL query performance downstream, the actual load time will vary, but Segment ensures it's always within 24 hours.

 ## What if I want to add custom data to my warehouse?